 — NCW (@NCWIndia) February 9, 2018

-According to reports, several women have complained to the Police and NCW about Murthy’s misbehaviour.
-He was initially booked in the last week of December after a woman claimed that the Murhty had stalked her, apart from making objectionable, derogatory and sexual remarks and obscene signs.
+According to reports, several women have complained to the Police and NCW about Murthy's misbehaviour.
+He was initially booked in the last week of December after a woman claimed that the Murthy had stalked her, apart from making objectionable, derogatory and sexual remarks and obscene signs.

-Swati Pandey, who is now a Reuters journalist in Sydney, was one of such journalist, she tweeted after the news of arrest came out, “I am no longer ashamed of what I went through.
-The shame is Murthy’s.”
+Swati Pandey, who is now a Reuters journalist in Sydney, was one such journalist, she tweeted after the news of the arrest came out, “I am no longer ashamed of what I went through.
+The shame is Murthy's.”
 Like Swati, many other women had similar fate with Murthy.
 In a long and detailed post on Medium, Murthy had denied all allegation stating that they all are “complete lies.”

 2018 couldn't have started on a better note.
 So called “star investor” Mahesh Murthy is behind bars.
 Women can achieve so much if they come together.
 Special thanks to Pooja who took it up with the @NCWIndia https://t.co/pjV4n1nfUR #metoo https://t.co/YZ8UbW6hcZ